 It is also worth visiting the local bazaar of Luxor to buy stone products.
 Different handmade products of the famous Alabaster stone are popular, and I took one vase from the Alabaster stone factory shop near the Temple of Hatshepsut.

 After five days of luxury Nile cruise from Aswan to Luxor, I hit the road to the beach town Hurghada.

 Are You On Pinterest?
 Click To Save These For Later Read!

-Disclaimer: The review of MS Monica Nile Cruise based on my four nights stay here.
+Disclaimer: The review of MS Monica Nile Cruise is based on my four-night stay here.
 Every opinion is entirely my own.